CANTON-$\mu$ Proposal: A Next-Generation Muon $g-2$ Measurement at Sub-0.1 ppm Precision: Conclusion and Outlook

-The CANTON-$\mu$ project represents a next-generation experiment aiming to measure the muon anomalous magnetic moment ($g\!-\!2$) with sub-0.1~ppm accuracy.
-Taking advantage of HIAF’s intense, GeV-scale, dual-polarity muon beams, CANTON-$\mu$ will enable precision measurements for both $\mu^+$ and $\mu^-$, with a particular emphasis on the negative muon where HIAF offers a distinct advantage.
-In the first phase, the experiment aims to reach a precision of $\sim$0.1~ppm for $a_{\mu^-}$, matching the current world-best result achieved for positive muons at Fermilab (0.127~ppm).
-Following the planned HIAF-U upgrade, Phase~2 will exploit higher-energy (10–20 GeV) muons and an order-of-magnitude increase in beam intensity, pushing to a final precision of ~50 ppb, approximately a factor of three improvement over the Fermilab statistical benchmark.
+The CANTON-$\mu$ project represents a next-generation experiment aiming to measure the muon anomalous magnetic moment ($g\!-\!2$) with unprecedented precision.
+Building on an assessment of the key limitations of the current Fermilab measurement, an alternative experimental approach is developed based on the HIAF facility.
+In this work, detailed studies of the expected muon beam properties demonstrate the feasibility of performing high-precision $g\!-\!2$ measurements for both $\mu^+$ and $\mu^-$.
+Based on these beam capabilities, the experiment is expected to reach a precision of $\sim$0.1~ppm in Phase~1, matching the current Fermilab precision.
+With the HIAF-U upgrade, the higher-energy (10--20~GeV) muon beam will deliver more than an order-of-magnitude increase in intensity, enabling a precision of $\sim$50~ppb in Phase~2.
+This corresponds to a factor of three improvement over the Fermilab statistical benchmark, providing an essential cross-check and strengthening the global muon $g\!-\!2$ dataset.

-As an independent measurement, CANTON-$\mu$ pioneers novel experimental methodologies, including sector-magnet storage with a polarized-proton co-magnetometer and hybrid weak-focusing configurations.
-These approaches provide a fundamentally distinct cross-check of the Fermilab result, strengthening the credibility of the global muon $g\!-\!2$ dataset.
+We have also highlighted the new physics potential enabled by this level of precision.
+At $\sim$50~ppb, and with anticipated improvements in theoretical predictions, the CANTON-$\mu$ program would substantially extend sensitivity to new physics, particularly in chirally enhanced scenarios where the new physics mass scale limits can exceed the reach of current collider searches.
+In addition, the ability to measure both $\mu^+$ and $\mu^-$ with high precision allows for a sensitive test of CPT symmetry in the muon sector at the $\mathcal{O}(10^{-24})~\mathrm{GeV}$ level, improving existing bounds by an order of magnitude.
+Together, these features define a unique and largely unexplored physics reach.

-Beyond providing a definitive measurement of the muon $g\!-\!2$, the CANTON-$\mu$ project offers a unique window into new physics.
-Its ability to measure both $\mu^+$ and $\mu^-$ with high precision will enable the most stringent test of CPT symmetry in the muon sector and place strong constraints on a broad range of new-physics scenarios, making it a powerful probe of New Physics beyond the Standard Model.
+Realizing a muon $g\!-\!2$ measurement typically requires a decade-scale effort from conception to realization, making early R\&D studies essential.
+This work presents the first proposal of an experiment explicitly aiming to surpass the existing muon $g\!-\!2$ precision achieved at Fermilab.
+The studies provide a foundation for design optimization and establish the basis for a future Conceptual Design Report (CDR) and a full experimental proposal, marking a key step towards a new generation of precision muon $g\!-\!2$ experiment.